Lisp #1: HAS-NUMBER-P (Wilensky 8.7)

 Lisp #2: KEY-IF (Wilensky 13.2)

 Define the macro key-if to have the form

 (KEY-IF test :THEN exp1 exp2 ... :ELSE exp3 exp4 ...)

 (COND (test exp exp ...)
 (T else-exp else-exp ...))

-Almost everything is optional in key-if except the test.
+Both clauses are optional and can come in either order, but only once.
 Here are some legal forms and their results:

 > (key-if (> 3 1) :then 'ok) OK > (key-if (< 5 3) :else 'ok) OK > (key-if (> 3 1) :else 'oops) NIL > (key-if (> 3 1) :then) NIL > (key-if (> 3 1) :else 'oops :then 'ok) OK > (key-if (> 3 1) :else 'oops :then (print 'hi) 'ok) HI OK

 Define (make-balance initial-balance) to return a function that takes 0 or 1 arguments.
 If that function is called with 0 arguments, it returns the current balance.
 If called with 1 argument, which should be a number, it adds that number to the current balance, and returns the new balance.